Havant: Transport

 The multi-bay Havant town bus station is located adjacent the Meridian Shopping Centre and 0.3 km south—west of the railway station.
 The primary operator is Stagecoach South with services to Portsmouth, Hayling Island, Leigh Park, Waterlooville, Petersfield, Emsworth, and Chichester.
 The council-run 27 route is also provided by Stagecoach South covering Emsworth, Leigh Park, and Rowlands Castle.

 The railway station is on north street with the current buildings dating from 1938.
 It is served by direct and frequent trains to Guildford, London Waterloo, Chichester, Gatwick Airport, London Victoria, Worthing, Brighton, Portsmouth & Southsea, Portsmouth Harbour, Fareham and Southampton Central.

 Education

-Although there had been private schools before, it was not until the 1870 Education Act that Havant gained its first state schools – one in Brockhampton Lane, followed by one in West Street and then in Fairfield Road.
+Although there had been private schools before, it was not until the Elementary Education Act 1870 that Havant gained its first state schools – one in Brockhampton Lane, followed by one in West Street and then in Fairfield Road.
 The town gained another school in the form of Bosmere Junior School in 1985.

 In 2017 Havant College and South Downs College merged to form Havant and South Downs College.